College of Nursing and Health Sciences

 Admission to the Traditional Undergraduate Pre-licensure Nursing Program

 Formal application to the traditional undergraduate pre-licensure nursing program must be made.
 A student must first be admitted to UW-Eau Claire as a pre-nursing student and be in good standing before applying to the nursing program.
 Students are encouraged to apply to the nursing program during the semester in which 30 credits will be completed.
-The deadlines for filing applications to the College of Nursing and Health Sciences nursing program are May 1 and December 1 for the Eau Claire campus; May 1 and December 1 for the Marshfield Site.
+The deadlines for filing applications to the College of Nursing and Health Sciences nursing program are May 1 and December 1 for the Eau Claire campus.

 In order to be considered for admission to the nursing program, one must have (also see notes):